inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

    `curl -X POST http://127.0.0.1:6789/api/pipeline_schedules/16/pipeline_runs/b28ad8aa9ba740ddb838dd9d36232a4f`

 ## TAKING THE PROJECT DOWN
 When you are done with the project execute `terraform destroy` to take down the resources.
+Once the files and resources are removed, you can delete the project.

+note: a second dataset is created in BQ by DBT.
+This will need to be manually removed.